rguske/rguske.github.io/post/deploying-tanzu-packages-using-tanzu-mission-control-catalog/index.md

 Tanzu Mission Control, a VMware Cloud Service (SaaS), is VMware's multi-cloud Kubernetes management platform which provides a centralized management for consistently operating and securing Kubernetes infrastructures and modern applications through a centralized policy management across all deployed and attached Kubernetes clusters.

-By deeply incorporating open source projects like e.g. [Velero](https://velero.io/) for Backup & Recovery or [Sonobuoy](https://sonobuoy.io/) for cluster conformance checks, just to name a few, as well as the integration in other VMware solutions like [Tanzu Service Mesh](https://tanzu.vmware.com/service-mesh) or [Tanzu Observability](https://tanzu.vmware.com/observability), Tanzu Mission Control already offers a rich set of features to multiple personas/teams.
+By deeply incorporating open source projects like e.g. [Velero](https://velero.io/) for backup & recovery or [Sonobuoy](https://sonobuoy.io/) for cluster conformance checks, just to name a few, as well as the integration in other VMware solutions like [Tanzu Service Mesh](https://tanzu.vmware.com/service-mesh) or [Tanzu Observability](https://tanzu.vmware.com/observability), Tanzu Mission Control already offers a rich set of features to multiple personas/teams.
 This set was recently extended by a another great new feature which is called **Catalog**.

 <center> {{< tweet user="vmw_rguske" id="1466426330354962437" >}} </center>